 Guidance and experimentation in the process of producing, revising, and evaluating non-fiction prose.
+Prerequisite: Permission of Instructor.

 ENGL 3308 PROFESSIONAL AND TECHNICAL WRITING

 An introduction to the rhetorical contexts and genres of professional and technical communication, with emphasis on the production, revision, and editing of workplace documents.